 The city of Pratt was named after Caleb Pratt, a young Civil War officer from the Kansas Infantry, who was killed in the Battle of Wilson Creek, near Springfield, Missouri.
 After a long and dramatic controversy, Pratt won the county seat from Iuka and Saratoga in 1887.

 Education is a high priority in Pratt.
-We have two school districts, USD 382 and USD 438, a parochial school, several students who are home schooled and a community college.
+We have two school districts, USD 382 and USD 438, several students who are home schooled, and a community college.

 Pratt is also home to the Miss Kansas Pageant which is held the first week of June.
-This past year marked the 60th year of the pageant in Pratt!
-This year, we will crown our 75th Miss Kansas.
+2022 marked the 81st year of the pageant in Pratt!

-Pratt has four museums, our newest one opening just last year, the Vernon Filley Art Museum.
+Pratt has four museums, our newest one, the Vernon Filley Art Museum.
 We also are home to the B-29 Museum which is located in a parachute hanger at the Pratt Army Airfield.
 Pratt was the testing site of the B-29 bomber plains during WWII.
 The Pratt County Historical Society and the Kansas Department of Wildlife, Parks & Tourism’s Education Center and Aquarium are our other two.
 Pratt Community College also has a Hall of Fame and an art gallery.

 Pratt has over 270 acres of parks and walking trails throughout the city.
-Our municipal swimming pool is the second largest in the state!
 Pratt has a wonderful recreation department that keeps our younger generation and our older generation busy with activities all year!

 2022-23 BOARD OF DIRECTORS

 Director Shelly Hanson

 Director Becca Flowers